The Polish Colony in Harbin, Manchuria

 Władysław Kowalski (centre) with his family

-Poles lost their right to work for the railway industry
+Poles lost their right to work in the railway industry

-In 1942, basic food products were rationed and in 1943, rationing was extended to coal, firewood and wool products.
-Initially ration vouchers were issued by the Polish Welfare Committee and then by The Polish Consulate.
+In 1942, basic food products were rationed, and in 1943, rationing was extended to include coal, firewood, and wool products.
+Initially, ration vouchers were issued by the Polish Welfare Committee and later by the Polish Consulate.
 Source: Giza, Andrzej.
 Polacy z Mandżurii: Dzieje kolonii polskiej w Harbinie.
 Page 126.

 The Red Army takes control of Manchuria